Be it developing good habits, losing bad ones, or improving your productivity, personal development books are time-tested assets.

 The book explains the different elements that lead us to success starting with a strong burning desire to achieve something.
 Every chapter is beautifully woven with real-life stories that help understand the concepts better.

 This is the book you may want to read more than once, as it contains countless self-improvement as well as business lessons hidden in every line of the book.

 He also explains the concept of fear beautifully.
 How you can rightly deal with different types of fear to clear critical bottlenecks.

 - Execution is far more significant than planning

 - Have faith in your objectives

-If you find it difficult to socialize with people and carry effective communication, then this timeless classic is just for you.
+If you find it difficult to socialize with people and carry out effective communication, then this timeless classic is just for you.

-Published in 1936, this book has sold over 30 million times and is considered as one of the most favorites books of legendary investor Warren Buffett.
+Published in 1936, this book has sold over 30 million times and is considered one of the most favorites books of legendary investor Warren Buffett.

 The book teaches you how you can make great connections by following certain principles described in the book.

-Some of them are – being interested in other people, remembering other people’s names and calling them out by their name, taking genuine interest in the work of other people to make them like you, admitting your mistake quickly.
+Some of them are – being interested in other people, remembering other people’s names and calling them out by their name, taking a genuine interest in the work of other people to make them like you, admitting your mistake quickly.